 - 1. Exam results will be returned to students no later than one week from the date of the exam. - 2.
-Individual student test reports will be stapled to the front of each student's test booklet. - 3.
+If Scantrons are used, individual student test reports will be stapled to the front of each student's test booklet. - 3.
 Group test review will be conducted at faculty discretion at a time designated by faculty and not until all students registered in the course have completed the test. - 4.
-Students will be directed to have nothing on their desks except the test booklet.
+Students will be directed to have nothing on their desks except for their laptop or tablet for computerized testing, or the test booklet, when used.
 Scantrons will be returned to student at faculty discretion. - 5.
 All student possessions must be placed at the front and/or back of the classroom. - 6.
-No writing utensils or electronic equipment will be allowed (cell phones, smart watches, IPods, etc.).
+No writing utensils or electronic equipment will be allowed (cell phones, smart watches, IPods, etc.), with the exception of the student's laptop or tablet for computerized testing.